the-drunk-coder/megra-doc/docs/tutorial/organizing-sound.md

-# Sequence Generators & Contexts
+# Sounds in Context

-Now we need to put things into context.
-Everything in Mégra runs inside a context where different sequences (or sequence generators) are synchronized.
+To organize sounds, we need to put things into context.
+Everything in Mégra runs inside a "context" where different sequences (or sequence generators) are synchronized.
 That's why it's a "Sync-conteXt", or "sx" for short.
 "Synchronization" here refers to to the generators being started at the same time.
 If they run at different speeds (more on that later), they won't stay synchronized.

 A sync context needs a **name** and a **flag** that tells it whether it should be running or not.

+Sound in Mégra is predominantly organized by putting sound events in a sequence with the help of sequence generators.

-Everything that follows are **sequence generators**.
+Thus, inside the context are **sequence generators**.
 A **sequence generator** generates a sequence of sound (or control) events, hence the name.

 ```lisp
 ;; This is a comment ... everything behind ;; will be ignored.